The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 About the Duration format

-Reactive DB2 Configuration
+Reactive DB2 configuration

 Configuration property fixed at build time - All other configuration properties are overridable at runtime